 - Employers may request a credit report when making a hiring decision for a job application.

 Credit history can impact your life in many ways even if you aren’t applying for a credit card, mortgage, or auto loan.
 And if you are, inaccurate information can cause the application to be turned down or for an approval to result in less favorable terms.

 What inaccuracies should you look for?

 Any information listed on your credit report may be inaccurate.
-Some information, such as previous addresses, the name or information about previous employers, may not be that important.
+Personal information, such as previous addresses, the name or information about previous employers, may not be that important.
 Other information, such as names you have used and account data, can be critical.

 Some typical errors seen on credit reports which could have an impact include:

 - Name misspellings